reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 ---
 title: "Feature Flags in Node.js React client with LaunchDarkly"
 categories: ["Node"]
-date: 2022-08-03 00:00:00 +1100
+date: 2022-08-21 00:00:00 +1100
-modified: 2022-08-03 00:00:00 +1100
+modified: 2022-08-21 00:00:00 +1100
 authors: [arpendu]
 excerpt: "A simple article to understand various use-cases of Feature flags that can be achieved with LaunchDarkly in React UI."
 image: images/stock/0104-on-off-1200x628-branded.jpg
 url: nodejs-feature-flag-launchdarkly-react
 ---

-We might have often seen various apps or websites release new experimental features directly in the production UI and then test if the users like this new feature or not.
-It gives them a lot of exposure to users from various regions or countries.
-Sometimes they also like to see if there is any glitch or any blockage due to huge traffic for a particular feature.
+We have often seen various websites release new experimental features directly in the production UI and test whether their users like those feature or not.
+It gives them a lot of exposure to understand the likes and dislikes of users from various regions or countries and gather feedback around it.
+Sometimes they also like to check any performance glitch due to huge traffic for a new feature.
 If any of this causes any kind of problem, then they roll back that particular feature without any downtime.

-In this article, we are going to discuss exactly a few of these functionalities and see how we can manage our features dynamically at runtime.
+In this article, we are going to discuss few of these functionalities and see how we can manage our features dynamically at runtime.
 We will use the concept of *“Feature Flag”* which helps us in managing our features in UI with something just like a toggle button or a switch.
-This would help us in case that particular feature is not liked by the users or if it has some glitch.
+This would help us to rollout a new feature dynamically in production at runtime.

 A *feature flag* is a technique that is being used predominantly in the case of software development to manage a particular functionality by enabling or disabling it remotely.
 New features can be deployed in the production UI without even making them visible to users.
 Thus, feature flags help us to perform usability or beta testing directly in the UI by real users.